bhrutledge/exploring-venv/slides.md

 ???

-- I used virtualenvwrapper for a long time
+- I used virtualenvwrapper for a long time, got frustrated by its magic

 ---
 name: tips